-Magnetic field which promotes secondary metabolite production and carbe used as new approach to increase the amount of them.
-Magnetic fields also effect on growth of the plarts.
-Biophysics methods can affect on growing process of plant by energy transformation.
-Biological systems are capable to respond to stress or applied external factors.
-The plant growth will be affected by monochromatic light, electricity, magnetism and noise.
+Magnetic fields promote secondary metabolite production and can be used as a new approach to increase their amount.
+Magnetic fields also affect plant growth.
+Biophysics methods can affect the growing process of plants through energy transformation.
+Biological systems are capable of responding to stress or applied external factors.
+The plant growth will be affected by monochromatic light, electricity, magnetism, and noise.
 This technology is called Electro-culture.

-Aloe vera plant with different metabolites has been one of the most special cases in the food and pharmaceutical research.
-There are few examples of using magnetic field to increase the seed germination and plant growth (Baghel et al., 2019; Bezerra et al., 2023).
+Aloe vera plants, with different metabolites, are one of the most special cases in food and pharmaceutical research.
+However, there are few examples of using magnetic fields to increase seed germination and plant growth (Baghel et al., 2019; Bezerra et al., 2023).